AdobeDocs/experience-manager-cloud-service.en/help/forms/standard-validation-error-mesages-adaptive-forms.md

         }
         ```

-        The above custom error handler function displays the response and headers in the console along with the JSON string.
     To call the default error handler after the custom error handler, the following line of the sample code is used:
         `guidelib.dataIntegrationUtils.defaultErrorHandler(response, headers) `

-    * **js.txt** contains:
+1. Save the `function.js` file.
+1. Navigate to the `[AEM Forms as a Cloud Service repository folder]/apps/[AEM Project Folder]/clientlibs/js` folder.
+1. Add a text file as `js.txt`.
+The file contains:

     ```javascript
         #base=js
         functions.js
     ```

+1. Save the `js.txt` file.

     >[!NOTE]
     >